-Learning how to add your business to Apple Maps is a great way to improve your local search rankings, drive more traffic and sales, and increase your revenue.
+Learning how to add a business to Apple Maps is a great way to improve your company’s local SEO performance, drive more traffic and sales, and increase your revenue.

 - According to Statista, Apple Maps attracts 23.3 million users a month.